dharlerjr/cdl_prizepicks_betting/README.md

   - (1) datatable for each team's previous map results for the selected map and mode combination
 - Packages used...
   - **tidyverse** for data manipulation, exploration, and visualization
-  - **RPostgres** for loading the CDL dataset from a PostgreSQL database into RStudio
+  - **RPostgres** to load the CDL dataset from the PostgreSQL database into an R dataframe
   - **gt** & **gtExtras** for constructing tables to visualize data
   - **RColorBrewer** & **Viridis** for coloring data visualizations
   - **scales** for scaling data-colored columns in gt tables